 A shading model defines how a Material’s color varies depending on factors such as surface orientation, viewer direction, and lighting.
 Your choice of a shading model depends on the artistic direction and performance budget of your application.
-Lightweight Render Pipeline (LWRP) provides Shaders with the following shading models:
+Universal Render Pipeline (URP) provides Shaders with the following shading models:

 Physically Based Shading